SolaceLabs/pubsubplus-cf-dev/bin/README.md

 Requires a [bosh-lite] (https://github.com/cloudfoundry/bosh-lite)
 - Assumes installation with default networking options.
-- Scripts need to be able to target bosh: bosh target 192.168.50.4 lite
+- Scripts need to be able to target bosh.

 - The files in [templates](../templates/) are used to generate a bosh deployment manifest
-- The [templates](../templates) contain parameters that assume you have installed the Solace Service Broker in a locally accessible [PCF Dev](https://pivotal.io/pcf-dev)
+- The [templates](../templates) contain parameters that assume you a locally accessible [PCF Dev](https://pivotal.io/pcf-dev)

 ## Scripts